 |Access Scheme||OFDM||OFDM||OFDM and OFDMA|

-Table above extracted from the following video.
+The table above is extracted from the following video.
 Recommended watch.

-There are two ranges: 2.4 and 5.0 GHz.
-Both have pros and cons.
-2.4 GHz has an excellent coverage as it can penetrate through walls.
+Frequency ranges or frequency bands are radio wave frequencies that transmit Wi-Fi data.
+There are two ranges: 2.4 and 5.0 GHz, each with pros and cons.
+2.4 GHz has excellent coverage and can penetrate through walls, while 5.0 GHz travels faster.

-This determines the connections transfer speed or the data rate.
-The higher the channel bandwidth, the higher the transfer speed.
+The Wi-Fi channel bandwidth determines the connection transfer speed or data rate.
+The higher the channel’s bandwidth is, the higher the transfer speed.

-The more devices you have, the more benefit you will experience from a MU-MIMO supported WiFi router.
+As a result, the more devices you have, the more you’ll benefit from an MU-MIMO-supported router.